 A learner's licence is valid for six months from the issue date in India.

-Yes, both Learner's License and Permanent Licence are valid all over India.
+Yes, both Learner's Licence and Permanent Driving Licence are valid across all states in India, including Delhi.

 No, to get your learning licence, you need not drive a motor vehicle.
 However, you have to pass an online test that checks your proficiency with traffic signs and road rules.